Chapter 13: Sakura and the Forgotten Memory

 "No, but they might think that.
 They might have gotten the wrong impression back when you transformed into that half-cat-thing back in January," Keroberos explained.

 "You what?"
 Wayne exclaimed, re-drawing the attention of people around them.

 "That..."
 Sakura started saying, but noticed the stares again.
 She paused.
 It took longer this time, but when nothing happened the spectators and eavesdroppers eventually lost interest again.

 "That was related to these cards?"
 Sakura asked, still in a very low voice.
 The more she heard about them, the more more convoluted these cards seemed.
 She decided to ask, "What can these cards do, anyway?"

 "Shh..."
 Keroberos said, cutting him off.
 "I'll tell you later.
 There's too many people here."

 "I can't study now.
 This is much more important.
-We've got to do something," Syaoran said, pushing himself to his feet and looking around.
+We've got to do something," Syaoran said.
+He pushed himself to his feet and looked around.